w3joe/w3joe/README.md

 CS @ UCL · Co-founder · Builder

-I build AI systems that work in the real world — from agent reliability infrastructure to automated UX research.
-Currently studying Computer Science at UCL while running two AI startups.
+I build AI systems that work in the real world: from agent reliability infrastructure to automated UX research.
+Currently studying Computer Science at UCL.

 ---